chessparov/Image-Equalizer/README.md

 $$<math>\displaystyle y{'} = \frac {CDF(y) − CDFmin} {L^2 - CDFmin} \cdot255</math>$$

-where $CDF(y)$ is the cumulative sum of the all the pixel with the value in the domain $x \in [0, y]$ and $y$ is the pixel value.
+where $CDF(y)$ is the cumulative sum of the all the pixels with the value in the domain $x \in [0, y]$ and $y$ is the pixel value.

 For a basic demo, check the [demo](/Demo) folder, while for more info check [this wikipedia article](https://en.wikipedia.org/wiki/Histogram_equalization).

 ## How to run
-Download the files "image-equalizer.py" and "Car.jpg" and load the first one in your IDE or run it thorugh this coomand in your console:
+Download the files "image-equalizer.py" and "Car.jpg"; then load the first one in your IDE or run it thorugh this coomand in your console:

 ``python3 image-equalizer.py``

 Make sure "Car.jpg" is in your project directory and check if you have installed all the packages required.
-If you are having trouble running through terminal the above command because of missing packages, installe them using:
+If you are having trouble running through terminal the above command because of missing packages, install them using:

 ``pip install "package-name"``